Skip to main content

 onKeyTransferHook Hook

-Called when a key is transfered, it can be useful to use with onKeyPurchaseHook to track key ownership on a 3rd party contract.
+Called when a key is transferred, it can be useful to use with onKeyPurchaseHook to track key ownership on a 3rd party contract.

 The ILockKeyTransferHook interface is quite straightforward: